DevOpsHiveHQ/dynamic-devops-roadmap/README.md

 This mode is the default and is available for everyone in this repo.
 In this mode, you are not expected to have DevOps experience, and you want to go from zero to hero, transforming your knowledge to land your first job as a DevOps Engineer.

-You just need to follow the roadmap in modules which defines the areas you should know as a DevOps Engineer, and provide you all resources to learn about them.
+You just need to follow the roadmap in modules that define the areas you should know as a DevOps Engineer, and provide you with all the resources to learn about them.
 In this mode, you manage all your learning plans by yourself, and we highly recommend asking a Senior DevOps Engineer (a friend or someone from the community) to review your plans and progress.

 <p align="center">
   <a href="#roadmap-index" imageanchor="1">